Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/EnvironmentHelper.md

 ### IsProcessCurrentlyHostedByExpressionBlend(bool checkParentProcesses)

-Determines whether the process is hosted by expression blend.This methods executes the logic every time it is called.
+Determines whether the process is hosted by expression blend.
+This methods executes the logic every time it is called.
 To get a cached value, use the IsProcessHostedByExpressionBlend instead.

 #### Parameters

 **checkParentProcesses**
-if set to`true` , the parent processes will also be checked.
+if set to`true`, the parent processes will also be checked.

 #### Returns